asciinema/asciinema-player/README.md

 Limit terminal inactivity to a given number of seconds.

-For example, when set to `2` any inactivity longer than 2 seconds will be "compressed" to 2 seconds.
+For example, when set to `2` any inactivity (pauses) longer than 2 seconds will be "compressed" to 2 seconds.

 Defaults to: